 “If a child is Autistic, they do not like change.”

-This is the biggest ASD stereotype, the most widely repeated generalisation (In schools anyway).
-Not entirely accurate though is it?
+This is the biggest stereotype, attributed to autistic people, the most widely repeated generalisation (In schools anyway).
+It is not entirely accurate?

 If I may use a school based example; The end of term is approaching many students know change is coming, they are fully aware the there is a long holiday coming up and at that time each year teachers, friends and classrooms change.
 We are recording a slight increase in actions that demonstrate some students are finding it harder to settle and focus.
 For now consistency is the watchword.
 Today the class lists are finalised for September.
 Staff will soon find out who they will be working with, which students are in their classes.